python10sep/mini_xkcd/git-notes.md

   information about commits, remote repository address, etc. All of them are present in this folder.
 It also contains a log that stores your commit history so that you can roll back to history.

-# Cloning an Existing Repository
+# Cloning an Existing Repository on github

+- When you clone any project from GitHub by default you clone `master` branch.
 - If you want to get a copy of an existing Git repository - For example a project from `github.com` - the command you need is `git clone`.